-To view a full-size version and complete description of an image added to an issue:
+To view a full-size version of an image added to an issue:

-- 1. In the Issue Auditing Panel, click the Screenshots tab.

-- 2. In the list, click an image to view.

-- 3. Click Preview.
+- 1. In the Issue Auditing pane, select the Screenshots tab. - 2.
+From the list of screenshots, click the image you want view. - 3.
+Click Preview.

 Creating Issues for Undetected Vulnerabilities